Heidegger as Silenced Interlocutor

 - Names a negative motif — what is structurally absent from MP's engagement that secondary literature projects.

-- Supplies the negative half of the genealogical correction — paired with claims#indirect-ontology-blondel-not-heidegger and claims#topology-from-piaget-not-heidegger-not-lacan, the negative audit + positive alternative genealogy together defeat the Heideggerian-turn reading.
+- Supplies the negative half of the genealogical correction — paired with claims#indirect-ontology-blondel-not-heidegger and claims#topology-from-piaget-not-heidegger-not-lacan (live claim), the negative audit + positive alternative genealogy together defeat the Heideggerian-turn reading.

 - Operationalizes a method-level distinction between philosophical-substantive reading and stylistic-figural emulation, recoverable on other archival cases.